chainloop-dev/chainloop/README.md

 - Custom Evidence Type: Custom piece of evidence that doesn't fit in any other category, for instance, an approval report in json format, etc.
 - Key-Value metadata pairs

-During the attestation process, these pieces of evidence will get uploaded to the [Content Addressable Storage](https://docs.chainloop.dev/reference/operator/cas-backend/) (if applicable) and referenced in a [SLSA](https://slsa.dev) attestation.

 ## Documentation